How I Discovered, “Discovered,” & “Was Discovered” by Toni Morrison

 In the next couple of weeks, I inhaled Toni Morrison’s books, as if most of my other studies mattered little.
 After persuading my independent study advisor to allow me to devote my project to Ms. Morrison’s works, I set about the task as if it were light and love and air.
 Because, for me, it was: I saw things, felt things, and breathed things I’d never experienced before.
 And that began a decades-long quest to summit the spirit of Toni Morrison.

 Thirty years after my life-altering Morrison discovery, I attended the Fifth Biennial Conference of the Toni Morrison Society, in Charleston, South Carolina.
 One of the organization’s principals arranged for me to be in a small group gifted with a private introduction to and photo opportunity with Professor Morrison.
 I took my first moments in my hero’s presence to tell her she’d arrived at Princeton (as a professor) about ten years too late, according to my academic clock.
 (I’d graduated in 1980 and she’d arrived in 1989.)
 Then, breathing in the rare air of being so close to my writing idol, I must have become lightheaded, because I went on to explain to The Literary Behemoth herself that she had me to thank for Princeton’s first finding out about her.
 I said, “I introduced your work to the English Department.”
 Good-humoredly, her eyes seemed to say, “I have to hear this one.”
 So, I obliged.
 I recounted how, in 1978, I’d burst into my independent study advisor’s office and proclaimed that I’d be doing my project on the works of Toni Morrison.
-I explained to her that he’d quickly let me know just how the system worked: the student requested and the advisor approved or refused.
+I explained to Professor Morrison that he’d quickly let me know just how the system worked: the student requested and the advisor approved or refused.

-I shared with Professor Morrison that my beloved advisor had politely said he had no idea who she was.
+I shared that my beloved advisor had politely said he had no idea who she was.
 Then I told her, “Before he could go on, I kicked into full PR mode: ‘You haven’t heard of her?!
 But she received the National Book Critics Circle Award for Fiction last year and was just recognized at the White House just a few weeks ago.’”
 (I couldn’t remember exactly when she’d been honored at Pennsylvania Avenue, but “a few weeks ago” had worked for me.)

 I shared with Ms. Morrison that after that bit of advocacy, my advisor said he’d be willing to learn more about her if I’d bring in her books so he could determine if they merited scholarly consideration.
 At that, Toni Morrison chuckled and flashed her trademark smile, “I’m not surprised (that the Princeton English Department hadn’t been abuzz about her, her work, or her noteworthy achievement); it’s so typical.”
 I moved along, charged by the current of electricity one feels after making positive contact with greatness.